-A truck accident in Fawkner has caused non-toxic iron oxide dye to spill into a tributary of Merri Creek and painted a wetland bright red (follow link for photo in Leader newspaper article).
+In November 2012, a truck accident in Fawkner caused non-toxic iron oxide dye to spill into a tributary of Merri Creek and painted a wetland bright red.

 The truck was exiting the Western Ring Rd on to Sydney Rd, Fawkner when 800 litres of iron oxide dye spilt into a drain leading to wetlands in the Campbellfield Creek retarding basin.
 The retarding basin lies between the Upfield Railway line and the Northern Memorial Park in Fawkner.